Minnesota Amber Sorghum

 It appears that Minnesota Amber Sorghum is also known as Black Amber, Ames Amber, Waconia Amber, Dakota Amber and Early Amber.
 The seeds are a rich dark black color.

 Sorghum is a versatile crop and is historically grown as a sweetener, especially during times of economic hardship.
 It is mention in this 1941 Iowa State University report as suitable for syrup production in Iowa.
-Our current favorite, Rox Orange is also known as Waconia Orange.
-We are exploring this line as an alternative suitable for the Great Lakes region.

 Resources we've found useful in our sorghum syrup adventures are listed in the Rox Orange entry.